Sri Chinmoy San Diego 6-hour Race

 Entry Information

 Once an entry has been processed, we are unable to issue a full refund if you cancel.
-If you notify us by Nov.
-1 and your place is taken by someone on the waitlist, however, we will issue a partial refund.
-We will not be able to refund any entries cancelled after Nov.
-1.
+If you notify us by Oct.
+31 and your place is taken by someone on the waitlist, we will issue a partial refund.
+We will not be able to refund any entries cancelled after Oct.
+31. We appreciate your understanding.

 Entry is open to runners and walkers age 18 to 99.
 Participants aged 17 and under require parental permission (please contact Race Director at 619-251-6321).